2022 KwaZulu-Natal floods: Infrastructure

 Damage to infrastructure hampered relief efforts.
 Aerial support was requested from the South African National Defence Force to assist in recovery.
 Some looting of damaged shipping containers was reported at the Transnet port.
 The coastal N2 Highway suffered several washouts, with bridges destroyed.
 Southbound lanes of the N3 Highway, which connects Durban and Johannesburg, were closed due to flooding and debris.
-By 13 April, trucks were backlogged on the N3 South from the Mariannhill Toll Plaza back 10 km to Hammarsdale with minor looting taking place as they were unable to enter the port in Durban.
+By the 13th of April, trucks were backlogged on the N3 South from the Mariannhill Toll Plaza back 10 km to Hammarsdale with minor looting taking place as they were unable to enter the port in Durban.

 Transnet suspended port operations in Durban.
-This occurred in the early evening of 11 April, and a command centre made up of Transnet, customers and operators were set up to monitor activities at the port.
+This occurred in the early evening on the 11th of April, and a command centre made up of Transnet, customers and operators were set up to monitor activities at the port.
 The heavy rains then damaged the roads leading into the port and on the N3 leading to the city.
 Shipping into the port had also been suspended.
 Freight transport companies were told not to send transport cargo to Durban.
 At the Port of Richards Bay, terminals were operating but in a limited capacity.

 Sappi closed three paper mills at Saiccor, Tugela and Stanger, leaving only two others functioning.
 A Pepkor distribution centre in Durban was closed due to flooding leaving two others in Johannesburg and Cape Town to assist the supply chain.
 The Amanzimtoti, Umbilo and Umgeni topped their banks, inundating surrounding communities.
 Shanty towns constructed along the banks of these rivers saw extensive damage.
 Extensive damage to Bayhead Road, the main access to fuel depots caused numerous petrol stations in KwaZulu-Natal to be without fuel.
 Major oil companies have also suspended all operations.